-A cycle is a move sequence that starts and ends at the same position.
+A cycle is a non-empty move sequence that starts and ends with the same position. this may also be called a positional cycle to avoid misunderstandings.
 If at the end of the cycle it is the same player’s turn as at the start, it is also a situational cycle (repeats the same situation).
-If cycles are allowed without restrictions on them, it is possible for a game to go on indefinitely.
+If cycles are allowed without restrictions, it is possible for a game to go on indefinitely.

 Send two, return one